-- [17] Having reviewed the decision of the GD against the law and the record, I see a reasonable chance of success on appeal. - [18] The GD found that the one-year time limit under subsection 52(2) of the DESDA does not apply to those applicants who were notified of a reconsideration decision before April 1, 2013.
-In coming to this conclusion, the GD considered the rules of statutory interpretation, in particular, the general rule that legislation is not to be interpreted as having retrospective application.
-I endorse this reasoning and do not think that, in this case, the Applicant should be barred from pursuing her appeal merely because it took more than 18 months to perfect it. - [19] However, I think there is an arguable case that the GD erred in law when it failed to properly apply Gattellaro in refusing an extension of time to appeal.
-While the GD cited the four Gattellaro factors in its decision, it offered no discussion on three of them, suggesting instead that the absence of an arguable case decided the matter. - [20] It appears the GD may have confused its own lack of jurisdiction over income assessment with an absence of an arguable case.
-The GD was correct in concluding that subsection 28(2) of the OASA prevents it from assessing the income of an applicant.
-However, a case can be made that this should not have been the determining factor in whether to extend the time for filing the appeal.
-In this case, declining to extend the time effectively deprived the Applicant any right of appeal to the Tax Court of Canada.
+- [21] Having reviewed the record, I agree with the parties that the GD erred in law in rendering its decision.
+The Respondent concedes that the GD failed to properly apply Gattellaro in refusing an extension of time to appeal.
+I note that, while the GD cited the four Gattellaro factors in its decision, it offered no discussion on three of them, suggesting instead that the absence of an arguable case decided the matter. - [22] It appears the GD may have confused its own lack of jurisdiction over income assessment with an absence of an arguable case.
+The GD was correct in concluding that subsection 28(2) of the OASA prevents it from assessing the income of an applicant, but this should not have been the determining factor in whether to extend the time for filing the appeal.
+In this case, declining an extension effectively deprived the Appellant any right of appeal to the Tax Court of Canada.